stavkv/dotfiles/README.md

 Heyyo, Thanks for dropping by....this is a place where I showcase my dotfiles on the Internet.
-You'll find my shitty/beautiful/cool configurations here :D. This is my personal configuration of BSPWM Window Manager.
+You'll find my shitty/beautiful/cool configurations here :D. This is my personal configuration of BSPWM/i3/Dwm Window Manager.
+But, now i personally use BSPWM.ALSO my Main OS is Debian Testing.
+But these configurations will work on all of the GNU/Linux Distributions.